WordsOut poems

 But Michael did

-tackle diocese of
+tackle the diocese of

-And made sure they
+and made sure they

 would pay the Billesden

-And he supervised
+and he supervised

 the workers almost every day

-To make sure they
+to make sure they

 finished without delay

-And he was not
+and he was not

 above cajoling and scolding

-Especially those
+especially those

 who erected the scaffolding

-So much that they threatened
+so much that they threatened

-to sue everyone in sight
+to sue everyone

-And things were not
+and things were not

-But Mike’s diligent
+but Mike’s diligent

 labours did get their reward

-And time moves on
+and time moves on

-again now the clock has been restored
+again now the clock

-So whene’er we look
+so whene’er we look

 up at the

-We will remember
+we will remember

-them with deep and grateful feeling.
+them with deep and grateful

 So let us all give

-thanks for Mike and Kate Coulson
+thanks for Mike and Kate

 I could not be more fulsome.

-Read at a morning service at
+Read at a morning service at St John's, West Ealing, September 13th 1999.